hotosm/tasking-manager/README.md

 In order to configure the Tasking Manager:

-* Copy the example file to start your own configuration: `cp env-example .env`
+* Copy the example file to start your own configuration: `cp env-example tasking-manager.env`
-* Edit the `.env` file to fit your configuration (this includes setting the connection to the databse and OpenStreetMap's authentification mechanism).
+* Edit the `tasking-manager.env` file to fit your configuration (this includes setting the connection to the databse and OpenStreetMap's authentification mechanism).

 **Start and stop**